Waqrapukara, the other Cusco Wonder

 Fortress, sanctuary, astronomical observatory?

-“Waqrapukara has nothing to envy to the best destinations for cultural, adventure, and high mountain tourism,” says explorer James Posso of the ÑánPerú group.
+“Waqrapukara has nothing to envy the best destinations for cultural, adventure, and high mountain tourism,” says explorer James Posso of the ÑánPerú group.
 “As an archaeological monument is a marvel, you must add the scenic impact of its surroundings and the spectacular rock formations.”

 “I was surprised to find three-jamb niches,” says Miguel Cornejo.
 “I’ve only seen them in Pachacamac and Maukallaqta.”
 He adds that in the four sectors identified by Miguel Colque, “there is evidence that defines Waqrapukara as a sanctuary with political and religious power.”